 NL: Urban Development.

-DP: Urban Development, see I thought about doing that cause I got three degrees, masters degrees, and one of them is from Wayne State and when I started at Wayne State I started in a program called Urban Development.
-They phased it out and I asked them why and they said that ‘well, we find that there is no need for this program’.
-Well you do need people from the city of Detroit who is knowledgeable about the city of Detroit and what they need to work in that area and I used to always say “why don’t you just go ask the people?”
-You wanna know what we can put into this neighborhood to make this a better neighborhood?
+DP: Urban Development, see I thought about doing that because I got three degrees, masters degrees, and one of them is from Wayne State and when I started at Wayne State I started in a program called Urban Development.
+They phased it out and I asked them why and they said that, "Well, we find that there is no need for this program."
+Well you do need people from the city of Detroit who is knowledgeable about the city of Detroit and what they need to work in that area and I used to always say, "Why don’t you just go ask the people?”
+You want to know what we can put into this neighborhood to make this a better neighborhood?
 Ask the neighborhood!

 NL: That seems simple enough.

 DP: That’s simple enough, just ask the people!
 “What do you want for your neighborhood, what can we do, what can we give you to make your neighborhood a better neighborhood?”
-And listen to the people, listen to them, because they’re the one that’s gonna make it happen.
-So you go in and think you know what they need and you put it in there, if that’s not what they need they’re gonna rebel against it, or either tear it down, or either not cooperate with what’s going on.
-They used to have in each neighborhood, neighborhood city halls which I thought was a good idea, but how much power does the neighborhood city halls have if you go to them with problems?
+And listen to the people, listen to them, because they’re the one that’s going to make it happen.
+So you go in and think you know what they need and you put it in there, if that’s not what they need they’re going to rebel against it, or either tear it down, or either not cooperate with what’s going on.
+They used to have in each neighborhood, neighborhood city halls which I thought was a good idea.
+But how much power does the neighborhood city halls have if you go to them with problems?
 Now in my neighborhood, it’s the Northwest Activities Center.
-And they have meetings there at Northwest Activities Center, but what good is that, I mean, are you taking this information that we’re giving you – we used to have them come to our churches, some of the city officials, and they would ask questions.
-Benny Napoleon, which I knew too, Benny Napoleon, all them guys, sit up at the front with your questions everyone would get up, stand there, talk on the mic.
-“There’s a house next door to me and there’s drug activity and I have been callin’ and callin’ and callin’ and callin’ and nobody seems to come out.” “(Okay write that down, is you writing that down?)
+And they have meetings there at Northwest Activities Center, but what good is that, I mean, are you taking this information that we’re giving you?
+We used to have them come to our churches, some of the city officials, and they would ask questions.
+Benny Napoleon, which I know too, Benny Napoleon, all them guys, sit up at the front with your questions everyone would get up, stand there, talk on the mic.
+“There’s a house next door to me and there’s drug activity and I have been calling and calling and calling and calling and nobody seems to come out.”
+“Okay write that down, is you writing that down?
 What is the address?
-We’re gonna do something about it.”
+We’re going to do something about it.”
 Nothing is done about it.
-Talk to the people, find out what it is they want, talk to the young people, they’re the ones that gotta live here.
+Talk to the people, find out what it is they want, talk to the young people, they’re the ones that got to live here.